syrupy-project/syrupy/README.md

 - [ ] Finish SVG plugin, define plugin interface
 - [ ] Setup tox?
 - [ ] Support rich diffs for large snapshots
+- Should comparison happen on serialized or deserialized?

 ## How to use this repository